Fire Protection Systems

 Buildings are equipped with automatic smoke detector systems throughout its buildings.
 Smoke detectors provide the earliest possible detection of fire.
 When a fire is detected, a signal is sent to the fire alarm panel that activates the local evacuation alarm and notifies the Security Command Center.

-Most buildings are fully equipped with automated sprinkler systems.
+All buildings (with the exception of the Scott Building) are fully equipped with automated sprinkler systems.
 Some buildings (e.g. Scott Library) only certain areas are equipped with automated sprinkler systems.
 Sprinkler systems are used to prevent the spread of fires in their early stages, before any harm is caused to people and damage to property.
-The sprinkler will spray water into the room, when sufficient heat reaches the bulb and causes it to shatter.
+The sprinkler will spray water into the room, when sufficient heat reaches the sprinkler head and causing it to activate.

 First Aid Hose Line

-Hose lines (where applicable) protect primary means of egress for occupants evacuating the building and to confine and extinguish fires.
+Hose lines (in the Scott Building) protect primary means of egress for occupants evacuating the building and to confine and extinguish fires.
 Indoor hose lines are attached to the standpipes or plumbing system.
-Jefferson employees are not expected to have knowledge of the first aid hose lines and should only allow certified personnel to use a hoseline in case of an emergency.
+Jefferson employees are not expected to have knowledge of the first aid hose lines and should only allow qualified personnel to use a hoseline in case of an emergency.